After-Hours Mental Health Line:

 Our programs are responsive to sexual and relational orientation, gender identity, racial, cultural, disability, and ethnic diversity among students, and reach students who are less likely to make use of traditional counseling services.

 Workshops at Counseling and Psychological Services are offered at different points throughout the semester and consist of 3-5 sessions.
 Workshops are NOT a psychotherapy service and students do not need to be connected to Counseling and Psychological Services for treatment to attend.
 Workshops may be repeated throughout the semester and require no fee.

 Do you struggle with anxiety like so many of us?
-Join this 3 session workshop (3 consecutive weeks) to learn more about the anxiety you experience and develop skills to help you to manage it.
-This Counseling and Psychological Services co-facilitated workshop has 3 modules dedicated to: 1) understanding anxiety, 2) introducing a method for slowing down and disentangling the experience of anxiety, and 3) developing alternative responses to anxiety.
+Join this 3-session workshop (3 consecutive weeks) to learn more about the anxiety you experience and develop skills to help you manage it.
+This Counseling and Psychological Services co-facilitated workshop has 3 modules dedicated to 1) understanding anxiety, 2) introducing a method for slowing down and disentangling the experience of anxiety, and 3) developing alternative responses to anxiety.
 By the end of the workshop, you will have your own individualized plan for managing anxiety.
 Interpreters are available upon request.